Vorticode/solarite/docs/index.md

 Note that we call `.define()` to register the `<my-component>` tag name with the browser.
 Internally, this calls the browser's `customElements.define()` function.
 Browsers can only use web components that have been defined.

-However, if you don't call `.define()` and create an instance of your element via `new`  it will be defined automatically using the ClassName converted to kebab-case as the tag name.
-However this will NOT work if the first encounter with the element is when it's instantiated from html via its tag name.
+If you don't call `.define()` and instead create an instance via `new`, the tag is defined automatically using the class name converted to kebab-case.
+But this auto-define can't happen if the browser first meets the element as a tag name in html, so in that case you must call `.define()` yourself.

 Since these are just regular web components, they can define the [connectedCallback() and disconnectedCallback()](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#custom_element_lifecycle_callbacks) methods that will be called when they're added and removed from the DOM, respectively.